White Anglo-Saxon Protestants

-In the United States, White Anglo-Saxon Protestants or WASPs is a sociological term which is often used to describe Americans who are a generally part of the white, upper-class as well as a part of the historical Protestant, mostly Mainline Protestant elite; typically, White Anglo-Saxon Protestants are of British descent.
-WASPs dominated American society, culture, and politics for most of the history of the United States.
-From the 1950s, the New Left criticized the WASP hegemony and disparaged them as part of "The Establishment".
-Although the social influence of wealthy WASPs has declined since the 1960s, the group continues to play a central role in American finance, politics and philanthropy.
+In the United States, White Anglo-Saxon Protestants or Wealthy Anglo-Saxon Protestants (WASP) is a sociological term which is often used to describe white Protestant Americans of English, or more broadly British, descent who are generally part of the white dominant culture, and who belong to Protestant denominations.
+Some sociologists and commentators use WASP more broadly to include all White Protestant Americans of Northwestern European and Northern European ancestry.
+It was seen to be in exclusionary contrast to Catholics, Jews, Irish, immigrants, southern or eastern Europeans, and the non-White.
+WASPs have dominated American society, culture, and politics for most of the history of the United States.
+Critics have disparaged them as "The Establishment".
+Although the social influence of wealthy WASPs has declined since the 1960s, the group continues to play a central role in American finance, politics, and philanthropy.

-Anglo-Saxon refers to people of British or English ancestry; however, sociologists and others often use WASP more broadly to include all Protestant Americans of Northwestern European and Northern European ancestry.
 WASP is also used for similar elites in Australia, New Zealand, and Canada.
 The 1998 Random House Unabridged Dictionary says the term is "sometimes disparaging and offensive".

-Naming
+Naming and definition

-In the early Middle Ages Anglian and Saxon kingdoms were established over most of England, ('land of the Angles').
-After the Norman conquest in 1066, Anglo-Saxon refers to the pre-invasion English people.
-Political scientist Andrew Hacker used the term WASP in 1957, with W standing for 'wealthy' rather than 'white'.
+In the early Middle Ages, Anglian and Saxon kingdoms were established over most of England ('land of the Angles').
+After the Norman Conquest in 1066, Anglo-Saxon refers to the pre-invasion English people.
+Political scientist Andrew Hacker used the term WASP in 1957, with W standing for 'wealthy' rather than 'white' (since 'white Anglo-Saxon' is a tautology).
 The P formed a humorous epithet to imply "waspishness" or someone likely to make sharp, slightly cruel remarks.
 Describing the class of Americans that held "national power in its economic, political, and social aspects", Hacker wrote:

 An earlier usage appeared in the African-American newspaper The New York Amsterdam News in 1948, when author Stetson Kennedy wrote:

 The term was later popularized by sociologist and University of Pennsylvania professor E. Digby Baltzell, himself a WASP, in his 1964 book The Protestant Establishment: Aristocracy and Caste in America.
 Baltzell stressed the closed or caste-like characteristic of the group by arguing that "There is a crisis in American leadership in the middle of the twentieth century that is partly due, I think, to the declining authority of an establishment which is now based on an increasingly castelike White-Anglo Saxon-Protestant (WASP) upper class."

 Citing Gallup polling data from 1976, Kit and Frederica Konolige wrote in their 1978 book The Power of Their Glory, "As befits a church that belongs to the worldwide Anglican Communion, Episcopalianism has the United Kingdom to thank for the ancestors of fully 49 percent of its members. ...
 The stereotype of the White Anglo-Saxon Protestant (WASP) finds its fullest expression in the Episcopal Church."

 WASP is also used in Australia and Canada for similar elites.
 WASPs traditionally have been associated with Episcopal (or Anglican), Presbyterian, United Methodist, Congregationalist, and other mainline Protestant denominations; however, the term has expanded to include other Protestant denominations as well.